PraavinyaJ/PBC-Counterfactual-XAI/README.md

 - Source file:(https://www.kaggle.com/datasets/homayoonkhadivi/primary-biliary-cirrhosis-pbc-disease-dataset)

 # Clinical Significance:
-- Primary Biliary Cholangitis (PBC) is a chronic, progressive liver disease in which risk evolves gradually rather than as a binary outcome.
-Clinicians rarely make decisions based on a single threshold, instead, they monitor risk trajectories, worsening laboratory values, and overall disease progression to guide follow up intensity and treatment escalation.
+Primary Biliary Cholangitis (PBC) is a chronic, progressive liver disease where risk evolves over time rather than as a binary outcome.
+Clinicians rarely rely on a single threshold, instead, they monitor trends in labs and clinical signs to guide follow-up intensity and treatment escalation.
-- Risk stratification to guide follow-up intensity
+This motivates:
+- risk stratification (probabilities, not just labels)
-- Trend sensitivity (e.g., worsening bilirubin or protime)
+- sensitivity to meaningful lab changes (e.g., bilirubin, prothrombin time)
-- Interpretability to support shared decision-making
+- interpretability to support shared decision-making

 # Feature Significance
 - Bilirubin (bili) is a marker of hepatic excretory function and cholestasis.
 Rising bilirubin is a core indicator of disease severity and progression in PBC.
 - Prothrombin time (protime) reflects liver synthetic function, as most coagulation factors are produced by the liver.
 Prolongation of protime indicates impaired hepatic synthesis and worse prognosis.
 - Platelet count often decreases in advanced liver disease due to portal hypertension and splenic sequestration, making it a surrogate marker of disease progression.
-- Albumin reflects liver synthetic reserve and nutritional status, with lower values associated with more advanced disease
+- Albumin reflects liver synthetic reserve and nutritional status, with lower values associated with more advanced disease.

 # Counterfactual Interpretation (Clinical Logic)
 - Counterfactual explanations in this project are used as model-level “what-if” analyses, not causal recommendations.
 They highlight which feature changes would move a patient from higher to lower predicted risk according to the trained model, under clinically plausible constraints.